NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 ```

 ### Add Rule:
-Delete any existing rule by clickin in the `X` two times then add a new one with the type:
+Delete any existing rule by clicking in the `X` button two times then add a new one with the type:

 `(URL -> URL)`